CodeMouse92/quantified-task-management/measures/estimation.md

 ```

 In practice, it doesn't take longer to settle all three of these than it would one number.
-The same conversations take place -- effort, precedence, and uncertainty -- but these insights
+The same conversations take place -- effort, precedent, and uncertainty -- but these insights
 are captured in the numbers.

 ## Distance